ivorscott/saas-core/README.md

 - All state transitions will be stored by NATS Streaming in streams of messages.
 These state transitions become the authoritative state used to make decisions.
 - NATS Streaming is a durable state store as well as a transport mechanism.

-#### Microservices
+#### Components

-- Microservices are autonomous units of functionality that model a single business concern.
+- Components don't have their own database.
+- Components derive authoritative state from a message store using projections.
-- Microservices are small and focused doing one thing well.
+- Components are small and focused doing one thing well.
-- Micoservices don't share databases with other Microservices.
-- Micoservices allow us to use the technology stack best suited to achieve required performance.

 #### Aggregators

-- Aggregators aggregate state transitions into View Data that Applications use to render a template (SSR) or enrich the client.
+- Aggregators aggregate state transitions into View Data that Applications use to respond to a user.

 #### View Data

 - View Data are read-only models derived from state transitions.
-- View Data are eventually consistent
+- View Data are eventually consistent.
-- View Data are not for making decisions
+- View Data are not for making decisions.
 - View Data are not authoritative state, but derived from authoritative state.
 - View Data can be stored in any format or database that makes sense for the Application
 </details>

-## How Data Moves Through Microservices

-Most features will be plain Microservices.
-Microservices send and receive messages through the NATS Streaming library.

 ## Developement